pathology: tennis elbow

 5. Handling weights of at least 20 kg at least 10 times a day

-6. Frequent daily handling of tools heavier than 1 kg
+6. frequent daily handling of tools heavier than 1 kg

 7. repetitive movements of the hand and arm for at least 2 hours a day